darthbatman/duck-donuts-nutrition/README.md

 ### Execution

-To run `duck-donuts-nutrition` to generate nutrition data in CSV format, use the following command.
+To run `duck-donuts-nutrition`, use the following command. to generate nutrition data in CSV format,

-`python app.py`
+`python app.py [-c=custom_donut] [-f, --formatted]`

+where

+`video_file_path` is the path to the video file

+`overlay_image_path` is the path to the image to overlay the measured paths on (optional, no overlay image by default)

+`-c=custom_donut` specifies the text of the custom donut (optional, nutrition facts for all present collections written to CSV by default)

+`-f, --formatted` specifies that the custom donut text is formatted in the format "bare/glazed/icing selection, topping selection, drizzle selection" (optional, only to be used with `-c`, assumes donut text is not in this form by default)

 ## Authors